 Advantages of depotkonto with a discount broker is that they usually have low transaction costs.
 This is useful for those who wish to trade frequently in stocks and shares, which is not recommended for a beginner.
-However, if you want to invest directly in a company and know what stock to buy, then you can use the Discount brokers.
+However, if you want to invest directly in a company and know what stock to buy, then you can use Discount brokers.

 However, the disadvantage is that since it is not linked to your bank, you will have to maintain a deposit in your brokerage account in case you need to make any purchases.
-Also, when you sell, the money will have to transferred into your bank account, which will take transaction time of a day or two.
+Also, when you sell, the money will have to transfer into your bank account, which will take a transaction time of a day or two.

 Costs and charges for Depotkonto

 Ausgabeaufschlag : Commission charges or load fees.
 Some brokers earn a commission or provision for the sale of certain funds.
 This is deducted from the load fees paid by the investor.
-Sometimes, such commissions can go as high as 5% which is added to purchase value.
-Some brokers cancel or give a discount on these charges if for Sparpläne (savings plan).
+Sometimes, such commissions can go as high as 5%, which is added to purchase value.
+Some brokers cancel or give a discount on these charges for Sparpläne (savings plan).

 Selecting the right depotkonto depends on your requirements and what kinds of investments you will make.
 So if you are a beginner in investing, or if you are not sure about investing in Germany, then you should rather select a broker with allows you to invest in a fund or ETF’s with the low costs.
 This can be done through a depot using a free Sparpläne (savings plan).